paveldk/unity-bootstrap-v2/README.md

-After Unity's best practices for code architecture didn't convince me to be of any real use I decided to try and fix as more problems Unity have as possible with a couple of simple steps.
+After Unity's best practices for code architecture didn't convince me to be of any real use I decided to try and fix as many problems Unity have as possible with a couple of simple steps.
 You can try and implement those in any existing projects.

 ### Steps for better Unity3D